Anthony Richardson ‘probably going to be gone for the year,’ Colts owner says as QB mulls surgery

 Steichen did not speculate on which route Richardson and the Colts (3-3) would go.

-Instead, Steichen said discussions were ongoing as team officials continued to gather information about the injury and all potential treatments, including surgery.
-Steichen, like Irsay, also acknowledged Richardson’s long-term health and the franchise’s future would be key factors in the decision-making process.
+Instead, Steichen said discussions were ongoing as team officials continued to gather information about the injury and all potential treatments including season-ending surgery.
+Steichen, like Irsay, also acknowledged Richardson’s long-term health and the franchise’s long-term future would also be key factors in the decision-making process.

 “Obviously, we want to do what’s best for him and this organization moving forward,” Steichen said.
 “Like I said, we’ll make that decision when the time is right.”